National Guard - Logo

 Burial Allowances

-For service-related deaths, the VA may pay a higher amount to cover funeral expenses.
+The assistance amount depends on factors like whether the death was service-related or not.
+For service-related deaths, the VA pays a higher amount to cover funeral expenses.

-Non-service-related deaths also qualify for burial allowances, though the amount is typically lower.
-These allowances can be used to cover funeral costs, transportation of the body, and the burial plot.
+For non-service-related deaths, the VA also offers burial allowances, though the amount is typically lower.
+Families can use these allowances to cover funeral costs, transport the body, and secure a burial plot.

 Headstones and Markers

-As a part of its commitment to recognizing the service of veterans, the VA provides headstones, markers, or medallions at no cost for the graves of eligible veterans, even if they are buried in private cemeteries.
+The VA provides headstones, markers, or medallions at no cost for the graves of eligible veterans, even those buried in private cemeteries, as part of its commitment to recognizing veterans’ service.

 These headstones and markers can be customized with relevant information, including: